jax-ml/jax/docs/Custom_Operation_for_GPUs.md

 # Custom operation for GPUs

-JAX, a popular framework for machine learning, comes with a large number of operations, however, users occasionally run into a situation where they need a new operation that is not supported by JAX.
+JAX, a popular framework for machine learning, comes with a large number of operations.
+However, users occasionally run into a situation where they need a new operation that is not supported by JAX.
 To accommodate such scenarios, JAX allows users to define custom operations and this tutorial is to explain how we can define one for GPUs and use it in single-GPU and multi-GPU environments.

 This tutorial contains information from [Extending JAX with custom C++ and CUDA code](https://github.com/dfm/extending-jax).